adobe-fonts/source-sans/README.md

 ### Building with `make`

-If you want to build directly from masters instead of the instances stored in the repository, or to avoid building all files repetitively, run:
+If you want to build directly from UFO sources instead of the instances stored in the repository, or to avoid building all files repetitively, run:

 ```sh